What is a Clinical Trial/Study?

 - Stages and Procedures of New Drug Development

-Reference: Safe Drug World, the Ministry of Food and Drug Safety
+Reference: Safe Drug World, the Ministry of Food and Drug Safety01.
+Clinical Trial/Study

 It refers to tests or studies conducted on humans to confirm the pharmacokinetics, pharmacodynamics, pharmacology, and clinical effects of drugs and investigate adverse reactions for the purpose of proving the safety and efficacy of investigational drugs.